3573 days. Still going.

 Do not be deceived.
 Although rare, a sudden, intense change in air pressure can create a tsunami-like seiche.
 A Lake Erie seiche on May 31, 1942 claimed seven lives.

 She’s shallow and temperamental but this wild-child of a lake is a favorite with us.
 Erie’s reputation for carefree summertime leisure is an American legacy.
-The long days and tranquil starlit nights hold judgement over tight muscles, strained backs and every manner of toil with all its cruelties.
+The long days and tranquil starlit nights hold judgment over tight muscles, strained backs and every manner of toil with all its cruelties.
 Warm sand consoles aching arches and the tender breeze weighs in with a healing caress.
 It all feels too good to be true.
 And it is.

 Beneath the mesmerizing confluence of sky on turquoise water, thousands of sunken vessels lie there in ruin.
 Best to skedaddle in October before lake-effect snow, or there will be hell to pay for the awesome suntan.